1. Who we are

 For further information on how your information is used, how we maintain the security of your information and your rights in relation to it, please contact email@example.com or DPO@firstcapitalfinance.co.uk.

-If you are unhappy about how your personal data has been used by us please contact us and we will send to you our Complaints Policy.
+If you are unhappy about how your personal data has been used by us please contact us and we will send to you our Complaints Process.
 You also have a right to complain to the Information Commissioner's Office which regulates the processing of personal data.
 You can contact them at Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, on 0303 123 1113 or by email to firstname.lastname@example.org.
 See also https://ico.org.uk/global/contact-us/.

 8. How long personal data is kept